Floorp-Projects/Floorp/dom/docs/webIdlBindings/index.md

 };
 ```

 Next, create an XPCOM component that implements this interface.
-[Basic
-directions](/en-US/docs/How_to_Build_an_XPCOM_Component_in_Javascript)
-for how to do this can be found elsewhere on MDN.
-Use the same contract
+Use
-ID as you specified in the Web IDL file.
-The class ID doesn't matter,
+the same contract ID as you specified in the Web IDL file.
+The class
-except that it should be a newly generated one.
-For `QueryInterface`,
+ID doesn't matter, except that it should be a newly generated one.
+For
-you only need to implement `nsISupports`, not anything corresponding
+`QueryInterface`, you only need to implement `nsISupports`, not
-to the Web IDL interface.
-The name you use for the XPCOM component should
+anything corresponding to the Web IDL interface.
+The name you use for
-be distinct from the name of the interface, to avoid confusing error
+the XPCOM component should be distinct from the name of the interface,
-messages.
+to avoid confusing error messages.

 Web IDL attributes are implemented as properties on the JS object or its
 prototype chain, whereas Web IDL methods are implemented as methods on